On Continuity of Separately Convex Preferences and Correspondences

-Moving on to mainstream mathematical economics, we single out \citet{sc69}, \cite{sh74} and \cite{bpr76}, among papers that include \cite{ma74}, \cite{gm75} and \cite{ss75}, to consider the relationship between section and graph continuity assumptions for binary relations in mathematical economics.
-Under completeness and transitivity, the two concepts are equivalent. \citet{sc69} drops completeness but keeps transitivity and establishes the equivalence under monotonicity. \cite{sh74} shows that under a strong convexity assumption, the section and graph continuity postulates are equivalent for a complete but non-transitive preference relation. \cite{bpr76} provide generalizations of these results and a comprehensive treatment on the relationship between section and graph continuity postulates.
-In a recent paper, \citet{ge15} works with a transitive and reflexive preference relation and establishes the equivalence between section and graph continuity under the additivity assumption,\fn{Even though additivity is not a standard assumption in mathematical economics, it and its related forms, have been used in decision theory; see \citet{ge10, ge13} for its use in the context of continuity of preferences.
-In a parallel inquiry, \citet[Proposition 1]{dmo04} show that under the independence assumption, (graph) mixture continuity is equivalent to graph continuity for an incomplete preference relation, and \cite{gmms10} show that under the independence assumption, reflexive and transitive weak preference relation has closed graph if and only if it is mixture continuous.} and the authors' own work studies the relationship among different continuity assumptions in mathematical economics and decision theory under monotonicity or convexity of preferences.\fn{See for example, \cite{uk22jme}, \cite{gku22games}, \cite{gku23td}, and their references.
-See also \cite{ka07}, \cite{du11} and \cite{gku19} on the relationship among scalar continuity assumptions in decision theory.}
+We shift our focus in Section 4 to non-ordered preferences, formulated more generally as correspondences, and revisit the relationship between section continuity and graph continuity.
+From the viewpoint of mainstream mathematical economics, we single out \citet{sc69}, \cite{sh74}, and \cite{bpr76} to explore the relationship between section and graph continuity assumptions for a preference relation, which are known to be equivalent under completeness and transitivity. \citet{sc69} drops completeness but retains transitivity and establishes equivalence under monotonicity. \citet{sh74} demonstrates that under a strong convexity assumption, section and graph continuity are equivalent for a complete but non-transitive preference relation. \citet{bpr76} generalize these results, providing a comprehensive treatment of the relationship between section and graph continuity.
+There is also a substantive literature in economic theory on relaxing continuity assumptions on preferences and correspondences.\fn{See, for example, \cite{yp83}, \cite{dm86}, \cite{re99}, \cite{ca11}, \cite{hy16} and \cite{re20are}.} Our focus here, however, is not on the equilibrium-existence literature, but on the axiomatization literature -- we show that, under weak convexity conditions, continuity assumptions commonly employed in economics, mathematical psychology, and mathematics are equivalent to stronger continuity requirements.\fn{In this line of research, previous work of the authors examines the relationship among different continuity assumptions in mathematical economics and decision theory under monotonicity or full convexity assumptions on preferences; see, for example, \cite{uk22jme}, \citet{gku22games,gku23td}, and references therein.
+Also see \citet{ka07}, \citet{du11}, and \citet{gku19} for studies on the relationship among scalar continuity assumptions in decision theory.}